Before you get started with

 policies, even if the requirements of your policies are the same as those defined in

 the default storage policy.
-For information about working with vSAN
+For information about working with vSAN storage policies, see Administering VMware vSAN . vSphere

-VMware vSphere PowerCLI adds
+PowerCLI VMware vSphere PowerCLI adds

 command-line scripting support for

-, to help
+vSAN , to help

 you automate configuration and management tasks. vSphere PowerCLI provides a